 What is a Condenser?

 A condenser is a type of heat exchanger.
 This partially answers the difference between Heat Exchanger and Condenser.
-Condensers operate on condensing gaseous substances into a liquid condition by cooling them.
+Condensers operate by condensing gaseous substances into a liquid condition by cooling them.
 During this process, the latent heat is liberated from the substance and shifted to its surroundings.
 The coolant in condensers is generally surrounding air or cooling water.
 Various industrial systems use condensers to efficiently repel heat.
 Condensers are available in many different sizes, ranging from small and pocket-sized to enormous sizes like industrial-scale units used in plant processes.
 They can also be designed in many different ways.

 Refrigerators are a common example of condensers that remove the heat of the internal system and distribute it to the exterior air.
 Another known device that has a condenser is an air conditioner. industrial chemical processes including steam power plants, distillation, and multiple other heat-exchange systems use condensers.

 3 main types of condensers

 Condensers also come in various styles and sizes.
 The main three types of condensers are listed below:

 - Air-cooled condensers